LautyZ05/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] **Header, footer, and main content body** - The header is permanently at the top of the page, the footer is permanently at the bottom, and the main is in the middle taking up all the space that the header and footer don't use.
+Many of the objects in each section have been all centered and moved around using mostly css (some minor things I changed in the html file instead).
 - [x] **Navigation elements** - At the header is a back button that takes you to the previous page (index <- select <- play) and at the bottem in the footer are some navigation buttons to some extra pages (About, Settings, and the Github link).
 - [x] **Responsive to window resizing** - When window resizes, the content stays centered in their respective areas.
 - [x] **Application elements** - Instead of links for the player select, back link, and the to enter link, they've been changed to bootstrap buttons.